fireboostio/fireboost-php-sdk/README.md

-# FireBoost PHP SDK
+# Fireboost PHP SDK

-FireBoost PHP SDK is a PHP library for interacting with the FireBoost API.
+Fireboost PHP SDK is a PHP library for interacting with the Fireboost API.
 This SDK provides functionalities to manage cache operations, including saving, reading, and deleting cached data with automatic authentication handling.

 ## Installation